hbs-rcs/hbsgrid-docs/docs/userguide/menulaunch.md

 easily run compute and/or memory intensive applications with just a few mouse clicks!

----

 ## Basic launcher options

-Each application will open a dialog where you can configure your environment and resource requirements.

-!!! info inline end
+!!! important inline end

-    Please keep in mind that **the system reserves the resources you select**, e.g., CPUs used by your job become unavailable for other users. **Request only 1 CPU** unless you know that you are using code or libraries that were written to run
+    Note that **the system reserves the
+    resources you select**, e.g., CPUs used by your job become unavailable for other users. **Request only 1 CPU** unless you know that you are using code or libraries that were written to run